pisatoshi/vagrant-apollo/README.md

 Apache Apollo MQTT broker

 ## Manual Setting on AWS
-Create a AWS security group "apollo".
+Create a AWS security group.
+default using "apollo".

 Allow inbound access to the following ports.